SafdarJamal/preact-boilerplate/README.md

 | npm start     | Runs the app in development mode.                    |
 | npm run build | Builds the app for production to the `build` folder. |

+## Credits

+Preact Boilerplate is built and maintained by [Safdar Jamal](https://safdarjamal.github.io).

 ## License

 This project is licensed under the terms of the [MIT license](https://github.com/SafdarJamal/preact-boilerplate/blob/master/LICENSE).